isw-kudos/kudos-docs/docs/boards/troubleshooting/activities-plus-install.md

 If you are following the HCL install documentation, these notes need to be applied during the relevant sections.
 We recommend using our [install documentation](https://docs.kudosapps.com/boards/cp/) instead.

+There are also some more [notes and insights](https://blog.msbiro.net/2020/02/hcl-connections-65-actity-plus-tips-setup.html) from one of our partners which is a great read.

 ## Installing Activities Plus services

 - There is an [HCL Technote](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0074334) (KB0074334) that needs to be followed